satyam18x/Redux-Toolkit/README.md

 # 🎯 Media Search Application (Redux Toolkit)

-This is a **media search web application** built using React and Redux Toolkit that allows users to search and explore high-quality images from multiple sources.
+This is a **media search web application** built using React and Redux Toolkit that allows users to search and explore high-quality images ,videos from multiple sources.

 ---